pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Requirements.md

    - links to documentation for external libraries
 - Package management
    - external libraries should be included in the pip dependency list

+## Typing Definitions
+### Words Per Minute (wpm)
+- The average number of words per minute that a user is able to type.
+- Given s = total time of typing challenge (seconds) and c = total number of correct characters typed (including spaces and punctuation):
+   - wpm = (c / 5) / (s / 60)

+### Accuracy
+- The ratio of correct characters typed vs the total number of characters in the challenge:
+- Given t = total characters in challenge, and c = total number of correct characters typed
+   - accuracy = c / t